-In Las Cruces, New Mexico, retrofitting a typical household's appliances could cost more than \$28,400, depending on the appliance models, home configuration, labor, and reliance on natural gas.
+In Harrisburg, Pennsylvania, retrofitting a typical household's appliance could cost almost \$29,000, depending on the appliance models, home configuration, labor, and reliance on natural gas.
 These findings dovetail with previous CEA research which found that the cost to replace major gas appliances in homes nationwide would be more than \$258 billion.

 Currently, 20 states have enacted legislation to protect consumer choice and pre-empt local bans on reliable, affordable natural gas.
-The New Mexico Legislature is currently considering House Bill 430 and House Bill 431 to preempt local restrictions on natural gas usage.
+Pennsylvania's legislature passed a similar protection for the Commonwealth, but it was vetoed by the governor in 2022.

-CEA strongly supports thoughtful efforts to reduce our emissions profile and enhance environmental stewardship while ensuring consumers have access to reliable, affordable energy.
-CEA also believes consumers need always-on options like natural gas to support renewables, balance the grid, keep energy costs reasonable, and ensure they have the power and heat they need during storms, weather events and for daily service.
-This became evident when more than 1.5 million homes and businesses across the U.S. were plunged into darkness during Winter Storm Elliott in December 2022.
+Consumers need always-on options like natural gas to support renewables, balance the grid and ensure they have the power and heat they need during storms, weather events and for daily service.
+This became evident when more than 1.5 million homes and businesses across the U.S. were plunged into darkness during winter storm Elliott in December 2022.